Purchasing Power in 2026

 Overview of the various purchasing power indices:

-1. Purchasing power index (FRG = 100): This index sets the purchasing power in Germany as a base value of 100.
-It serves as a reference for calculating purchasing power in other countries.
+1. Purchasing Power Index (Germany = 100): This index sets purchasing power in Germany as the base value of 100.
+It serves as a benchmark for comparing purchasing power relative to the average.

-2. Purchasing power index1 (East and West Germany = 100): This index compares purchasing power between eastern and western Germany.
-It shows how purchasing power in the two regions has developed in relation to each other
+2. Purchasing Power Index1 (East or West Germany = 100): This index compares purchasing power between East and West Germany.
+It shows how purchasing power varies between the two regions within East and West Germany.

-3. Purchasing Power Index2 (KGS2 / Federal state = 100): This index sets the purchasing power of a federal state as a base value of 100.
-It makes it possible to compare purchasing power between different federal states
+3. Purchasing Power Index 2 (KGS2 / Federal state 100): This index sets the purchasing power of a federal state as the base value of 100.
+It allows for the comparison of purchasing power across different federal states.

-4. Purchasing Power Index3 (KGS3 / Administrative district = 100): This index compares the purchasing power within an administrative district and sets this as a base value of 100
+4. Purchasing Power Index 3 (KGS3 / Administrative district 100): This index compares purchasing power within an administrative district and sets it as the base value of 100.

-5. Purchasing Power Index5 (KGS5 / County = 100): This index sets the purchasing power of a county as a base value of 100 and makes it possible to compare purchasing power between different counties
+5. Purchasing Power Index 5 (KGS5 / County 100): This index sets the purchasing power of a county as a base value of 100 and allows for comparisons of purchasing power across different counties.

-6. Purchasing Power Index8 (KGS8 / Municipality = 100): This index compares the purchasing power within a Municipality and sets this as a base value of 100
+6. Purchasing Power Index 8 (KGS8 / Municipality 100): This index compares purchasing power within a Municipality sets it as the base value of 100.

 These indices are useful for market analysis, location planning and targeted marketing strategies, as they help to understand and compare the consumption potential in different regions.